Communities in South Australia can experience damaging and deadly earthquakes so make sure you know what to do before, during and after one.

 Check for injuries:

-- if a person is bleeding put direct pressure on the wound - use gauze or cloth
+- if someone is bleeding put direct pressure on the wound - use gauze or cloth

 - don't move a seriously injured person unless they're in immediate danger